How to Conduct A Customer Experience Mystery Shopper

 Structured in a diary format and supported by photographs, each final report was quite lengthy.

-But after each visit was done, we were able to boil down observations across the journey into a number of themes.
+After we completed each visit, we boiled down our observations across the journey into a number of themes.

 We then cross referenced all the themes across all the visits.

-Mystery Shopper research – like Focus Groups – is a deep dive qualitative research methodology – and lends itself beautifully to this kind of study.
+Mystery Shopper research – like Focus Groups – is a deep dive qualitative research methodology.
+It lends itself beautifully to this kind of study.

 What was also great about this program was that no score was assigned.